skand1883/Mythical-Code/README.md

 - **Coding Battleground:**
   - A competitive environment where users can participate in coding contests.
   - Includes real-time leaderboards to showcase top performers.
-  - Allows users to host their own contests.
+  - It allows users to host their own contests.

 ## Installation